SambitAcharya/Mini-Projects/README.md

 1) Random Password Generator

 An application to generate strong passwords with a minimum length of three and containing a mixture of numbers, uppercase letters and lowercase letters.
 The number of passwords generated and length of each password is to be decided by the user.

+2) Image Recognition With Python

+An application with basic image recognition capabilities.
+Exact work of the application to be updated, once it has been completed.

 ## PHP